 Section IX: Laughing and Finality: The Application of Humor in Psychotherapy with Older and Terminally Ill Adults

-Section X: Special Considerations: After the Laughter
+Section XI: Special Considerations: After the Laughter

-Section XI: Analysis of Case Scenarios
+Section XII: Analysis of Case Scenarios

 References and Test